freifunk-berlin/ca.berlin.freifunk.net/README.md

 ## Deployment

+For each deployed system there is a branch "instance/<hostname>" where the actual deployed setup will be hosted.
+On a new host just branch from master and put your host-specific changes into this branch.

 Since this code only requires Python and no additional system-access is required, there is no need to run this instance with root-access for signing. the following lines show some commands that suggest some level of privilege-separation for the daily operation.